How would you like to never have a UTI again? Would you be excited if you heard there was an easy UTI home remedy?

 Be aware of your birth control

-When I first got my IUD, I came down with a UTI for a couple days afterwards.
+When I first got my IUD, I came down with a UTI for a couple days afterward.
 This was probably just because of all the activity going on… eh… down there.
 It wasn’t bad and I followed all my tips below for helping my body fight the infection.

 There are other birth control methods that could continually put you at risk for a UTI.
 The worst offenders are diaphragms and some spermicidal or unlubricated condoms. (source)